Admissions FAQsI am interested in your M.A. program.

 Students admitted to our program generally have high GPAs and high GRE scores, but we have no minimum requirements for either measurement.
-That said, an application with a GPA lower than 3.4 or GRE score lower than 1200 from a native English speaker is not likely to impress.
 The writing score is not seen by the admissions committee.

 What should I focus on when preparing my application materials?

 Your materials should make it apparent that you are prepared for our program.
 Faculty evaluators consider letters of recommendation very seriously as statements from their peers regarding your readiness for graduate study.
 Your writing sample needs to show academic rigor and should address historical questions.
 Your statement of purpose should succinctly state your case for admission by describing your research interests, identifying potential academic advisers, and explaining why you want to study and The University of Texas at Austin.